victoriousvictor42/Swipe/README.md

 # Swipe
-HTML, CSS and Javascript
+HTML, CSS and Javascript,
-A full website focusing on swipe transactions.
+A website focusing on transactions made on swipe.